kgdunn/pid-book/univariate-review/univariate-review.rst

 	.. code-block:: s

 		median(x)

+	Governments will report the median income of regions in a country, rather than the mean, to avoid influencing the value with the few very high earners and the many low earners.
+The median income per person is a more fair measure of location in this case.

 **Median absolute deviation, MAD (spread)**

-	.. index:: MAD, median absolute deviation, spread

-	A robust measure of spread is the MAD, *median absolute deviation*.
+	A robust measure of :index:`spread` is the :index:`MAD`, the :index:`median absolute deviation`.
 The name is descriptive of how the MAD is computed:

 	.. math::